melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 ## Options not to respect

 ### Grab
-Falco does not get anything\* off a grab, aslong as you DI and SDI his lazer up (you go really far when doing this) then she should never get anything off it apart from positioning.
+Falco does not get anything\* off a grab, aslong as you DI and SDI his lazer up (you go really far when doing this) then they should never get anything off it apart from positioning.

 \* when at ledge, Falco may U-Throw, if you DI wrong, he might be able to D-Air spike you, please DI correctly.